 Wix has a great set of features and allows photographers to create a detailed online store with ease.

-Whilst SmugMug is geared specifically for photographers and photos, Wix is a more generic website builder.
-It does have tools for photographers, but it is geared towards online business and digital entrepreneurs from any industry.
+While SmugMug is geared specifically for photographers and photos, Wix is a more generic website builder.
+It does have tools for photographers, but it is geared toward online businesses and digital entrepreneurs from any industry.
 It offers many more tools for marketing, social media integration, and analytics.

 The following are the main features of Wix:

 - Analytics and reports for business growth

 It is a versatile website builder that also offers flexible price plans depending on what you want to achieve.